marcurdy/dfir-toolset/ThreatHunt.md

 ## Non-OS Specific threat detection

 Namespace Collisions
-* Internal domain names are not controlled externally
+* Internal DNS names are not controlled externally
 * Create a list of domains from DNS used by the clients for the org.
 Who owns their IP resolution?
 * Search if wpad.dat reaches external organizations
 * Search for domains outside com, net, org, gov, mil, edu